 As part of my review of this standard, I observed a random sampling of inmate files, interviewed intake and caseworker staff and inmates.
 Interviews confirm that the screening instrument is being used and that staff are considering the responses to the instrument when determining placement of the inmates in housing, bed, work, programming and education assignments.
-SOSCF goes a step beyond when considering placement of the offenders in that they hold a multi-disciplinary team meeting Monday-Friday to discuss the housing and placement of inmates who they perceive to be vulnerable or predatory in order to house them most appropriately.
+NWSCF goes a step beyond when considering placement of the offenders in that they hold a multi-disciplinary team meeting Monday-Friday to discuss the housing and placement of inmates who they perceive to be vulnerable or predatory to house them most appropriately.
 This individualized determination helps to ensure the safety of each inmate.
-When deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, and in making other housing and programming assignments, the agency considers on a case-by-case basis whether the placement would ensure the inmate 's health and safety, and whether the placement would present management or security problems.
-The transgender/Intersex inmate's own views with respect to his or her own safety given serious consideration when making facility and housing placement decisions and programming assignments.
-SOSCF has housed several transgender or intersex offenders in the past 12 months.
-Interviews with transgender or intersex inmates reveal that their own view of their safety is given consideration.
-They advise they are permitted to shower alone and that they have not been excluded from programming assignments based on their status.
-Interviews with the PREA Compliance Manager and staff stated they would conduct screenings indicates that transgender/intersex inmates twice a year for any threats to safety experienced by the inmate.
+I was able to observe a multi-disciplinary meeting during the on-site audit.
+When deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, and in making other housing and programming assignments, the agency considers on a caseby-case basis whether the placement would ensure the inmate 's health and safety, and whether the placement would present management or security problems.
+The transgender/Intersex inmate's own views with respect to his or her own safety is given serious consideration when making facility and housing placement decisions and programming assignments.
+The facility has developed a form for documenting the Transgender and Intersex housing decisions.
+The document details the reasoning and decision made in housing.
+NWSCF has housed transgender or intersex offenders in the past 12 months.
+I interviewed a transgender inmate at the facility who revealed that her own view of their safety was given consideration.
+The inmate advised she is permitted to shower alone and has not been excluded from programming assignments based on her status.
+Interviews with the PREA Compliance Manager and staff indicated that they conduct additional screenings of transgender/intersex inmates twice a year for any threats to safety experienced by the inmate.
 The agency has a policy (409.09) that allows transgender/Intersex offenders the opportunity to shower alone.
 The agency does not maintain any dedicated units, wings or facilities to house LGBTQI offenders.
 They are not under any court orders, decrees or legal settlements or judgments to maintain separate wings, facilities or housing units.

 115.43 Protective Custody Auditor Overall Determination: Meets Standard Auditor Discussion Agency policy 409.09, page 15, Section C, states that inmates at high risks for sexual victimization shall not be placed in involuntary segregated housing unless an assessment of all available alternatives has been made, and a determination has been made that there is no available alternative means of separation from likely abusers.
 If inmates were placed in involuntary segregation housing, they would be permitted to attend or have access to programs, privileges, education, and work opportunities to the extent possible.
 Interviews with the staff that work in the segregation housing indicate that there have not been any offenders placed in segregation who were victims.
 The facility finds alternative housing for the victim.
 Agency policy 409.09 does require that if the facility had to use involuntary segregation housing it would only be used until an alternative means of separation could be found, never to exceed 30 days.
 There were no cases of involuntary segregation due to victimization to review for the prior 36 months therefore there was no documentation of the facility's concern for the offender's safety or reasons why no alternative means of separation can be arranged.
-Policy 409.09, page 16, section 4, C allows for the reviews of status as protective custody are